jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 depends on other factors, such as whether sleep modes are implemented in network nodes.
 There is a clear need for
 simulations and experiments to understand this better.
 This may be work that fits within the IRTF SUSTAIN research group.
+Also, new standards may be need if information sharing about the sustainability and sleep mode characteristics of network systems is needed for applications to make the best transport decisions.

 ## Equipment Longevity {#longevity}